21 Best Things To Do In Valladolid, Mexico

 This small fishing town on the Gulf of Mexico is an idyllic spot for nature enthusiasts – it’s actually home to the largest amount of flamingos in Mexico (apparently, it’s two to three flamingos to every Mexican!).

 Situated within the Reserve de la Biosfera Ria Lagartos, this is a strikingly beautiful stretch of mangrove-edged estuary.
-Here you won’t just see crowds of pink flamingos – you’ll also be able to spot tiger herons, snowy egrets and snowy white ibises (and then there are the crocodiles, too).
+Here you won’t just see crowds of pink flamingos – you’ll also be able to spot tiger herons, snowy egrets, and snowy white ibises (and then there are the crocodiles, too).

 Nearby, Las Coloradas is an unbelievable part of the same reserve.
 It’s here that visitors will find pink lakes.
-These huge salt evaporation ponds have become a popular hotspot, due to their striking pink color, and can be easily visited from Rio Lagartos.
+These huge salt evaporation ponds have become a popular hotspot due to their striking pink color and can be easily visited from Rio Lagartos.

 Marvel at a wonder of the world at Chichen Itza

 Chichen Itza is easily the most famous Maya monument anywhere in Central America.
 Luckily, it can be reached in a heartbeat on a day trip from Valladolid.
-If you don’t have much time in this part of Mexico, and you only see one Mayan ruin, Chichen Itza should definitely be the place you go – whether you take a tour, a bus or if you drive there yourself.
+If you don’t have much time in this part of Mexico and you only see one Mayan ruin, Chichen Itza should definitely be the place you go – whether you take a tour, a bus, or if you drive there yourself.

 It’s one of the Seven Wonders of the World and a UNESCO World Heritage Site, and it’s easy to see why.
-These are the best preserved Mayan ruins in the Yucatan Peninsula, and are dominated by the imposing Temple of Kukulcan.
-The ancient city thrived between 600 AD and 1200 AD, and is an impressive example of Mayan architecture.
+These are the best preserved Mayan ruins in the Yucatan Peninsula and are dominated by the imposing Temple of Kukulcan.
+The ancient city thrived between 600 AD and 1200 AD and is an impressive example of Mayan architecture.

-Check out my posts The Best Guide To Visiting Chichen Itza and The Most Impressive Mayan Ruins In Mexico.
+For more detailed information, you should also read my posts The Best Guide To Visiting Chichen Itza and The Most Impressive Mayan Ruins In Mexico.

 Merida Cathedral

-The cathedral of Merida
+The Cathedral of Merida

 Embark on a road trip to Merida